Dang! This is a long one. Skip to:

 I designed a set of flexible modular blocks for SOM’s tertiary pages.
 Designed to compliment existing top-level page components that were more visually complex, these simple blocks can be mixed and matched according to the editor’s needs.

-To demo the concept to the SOM team, I made an example comp.
-Click here to see the full comp in a new window.
-The comp shows only a fraction of what can be created with this simple set.
+To demo the concept to the SOM team, I made an example comp showing some useful combinations of the blocks.
+While large, it only shows a fraction of what can be created with this simple set.

 To help the SOM team demonstrate the modular features of the design to their stakeholders, I made variants of each design using the blocks.